k-nearest-neighbor/m-school/src/app/paper/2308-code-llama/page.md

 ### Long Context Fine-Tuning

-"**LCFT**" is a fine-tuning stage that extends the context length from 4,096 to 100k tokens, by modifying the **RoPE** positional embeddings {% ref text="(Su et al 2021)" href="https://arxiv.org/abs/2104.09864" /%} used by LLama 2.
+"**LCFT**" is a fine-tuning stage that extends the context length from 4,096 to 100k tokens, by modifying the **RoPE** positional embeddings {% ref text="(Su et al. 2021)" href="https://arxiv.org/abs/2104.09864" /%} used by LLama 2.
 See section 2.4

 Long context task training is done in a fine-tuning stage for cost reasons; it is effective and doesn't "significantly" increase the cost of training the models.